wouldBeNerd/watch_reapp/README.md

 ## Updates
 #### 1.0.0 (2017-10-17)
  - added JSDoc support (when trying to use watch_refresh you should now receive informative and helpful intellisense, tested in visual studio code, technically you shouldnt even need this readme anymore)
+#### 1.0.4 (2018-03-31)
+ - fixed a bug in the example
+ - changed default directory to '/client/'
+ - ammended README.md
+ - https certificates are no longer valid
 #### Good to know

 for each browser connecting to the watch_refresh a code will be generated and stored